 Alien Hair: The Argonians, the closest thing to an 'alien' playable race, have horns, flexible spikes, fins, rigid spikes and feathers in place of hair.

-And the wonky physics system in Oblivion made it outright impossible to place more than one item anywhere in a room without knocking everything else about.
+An Interior Designer Is You: In each of the full 3D games (starting with Morrowind,) it is possible for the player to place items in houses.
+However, the wonky physics system added in Oblivion made it outright impossible to place more than one item anywhere in a room without knocking everything else about.
 Thankfully, modders came to the rescue creating mods specifically to make decorating your house easier.
+Come Skyrim, Bethesda incorporated some of the ideas from the mods such as wall mounts, weapon racks, armor manikins, and bookshelves, making this process much easier.

 Annoying Arrows: Kind of justified from a game mechanic standpoint, as everyone has health points to take damage from.
 Doesn't stop it from seeming odd when a particularly powerful enemy's still attacking you with 20 arrows jutting out of his chest.